Computer Programming 1

 Concurrent Credit: UAFS CS 1024 - Foundations of Programming 2 - 4 hours

 Computer Programming 2 is designed to provide a challenging course that will improve students’ computing skills and expose them to more in-depth material on topics covered in the Computer Programming 1 course such as abstraction, logic, and data structures.
 Programming methodology will be the focus of this course with a stronger emphasis on problem solving and algorithm development.
 This course is primarily designed for students considering Computer Science or Engineering as major areas of college study.
-Students completing this course will be prepared to pass the AP Computer Science A exam.

 Computer Programming 3